 A Recent Disappointment and Renewed Hope

-Aducanumab’s apparent lack of success was not the end of its story.
-Biogen, its maker, re-examined the analysis that labeled this drug a failure.
 Using additional data gathered during the final months of study, Biogen revised its earlier assessment.
-In 2020, an application for approval of aducanumab will be submitted to the FDA, seeking permission to market it as an Alzheimer’s disease treatment.
+In 2020, an application for approval of aducanumab was submitted to the FDA, seeking permission to market it as an Alzheimer’s disease treatment.
 In November of 2020, a panel of experts concluded that the clinical data did not support the approval of aducanumab.
 The FDA’s final decision is anticipated late in March of 2021.

 Aducanumab is only one of an estimated 132 Alzheimer medications currently being tested in 670 trials.
 An overview of these new soldiers in the war against Alzheimer’s was published recently by Dr. Jeffrey Cummings and his colleagues.1 The identification of new targets and new drug mechanisms has researchers busy and hopeful.